JakeSidSmith/tsurl/README.md

 Built on top of existing libraries that you're probably already using, such as `path-to-regexp`, `encodeurl` `query-string`, `url-parse`, etc, TSURL combines their functionality to provide a type safe interface for working with URls and paths.

+## Browser support

+This library only supports the modern browsers (latest Chrome, Firefox, Safari, etc), due to a reliance on `query-string@6` which only has support for modern browsers.

+If you need to support older browsers (e.g. Internet Explorer) you should configure your bundler/compiler to compile both `@jakesidsmith/tsurl` and `query-string`.